clark-ward/2024Palaeo3/README.md

 (complete reference after publication)
 (add DOI after publication)

+All novel and previously published isotopic data used in this study are provided in the "data" folder.

 Questions about or issues with code or data can be send to ward1179@umn.edu or @ClarkDeadnDying on twitter.

 ## __References cited in building the carbon predictive model__